euank/euank.com/_drafts/2022-05-01-nixos-bisect.md

 title: Bisecting Linux with NixOS
 ---

+## Bisecting the Linux Kernel with NixOS

+This post walks through a pair of `git bisect`s I performed in order to understand a kernel bug.

+The focus of the post is on the methodology used for the `git bisect`s, and on how NixOS helped or hindered parts of the proces.

 ### Background

 Every bisect begins with some sort of story, and this one's no different.